DelphiPackageManager/DPM/docs/package-signing.md

 * **Enterprise PKI** — Active Directory Certificate Services, internal roots, and private trust anchors are supported through the standard chain engine.

+**Signotaur** - Signotaur will support signing dpm packages natively in a future update (once package signing is settled) - and can also be integrated into the `dpm sign` command some point via a dedicated remote `ISigningProvider` implementation (Phase 3) that performs the sign-digest operation remotely and assembles the CMS locally.
+Treating it as just another certificate source would not work.

 **Azure Key Vault is a special case.** Unlike a smart card or local HSM, Key Vault does not present itself as a local CNG provider — the private key never reaches the machine and signing happens over a REST API.
 It therefore does not